A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Rank and the amalgamation property

 \section{Rank and the amalgamation property}

 We now explore the relationship between the rank function and the amalgamation property.
-The results in this section hold for an arbitrary hereditary class $\cF$ of finite relational $\cL$-structures closed under isomorphisms --- no assumption beyond AP itself is needed.
+Assume $\cF$ as in the previous section.
 The main results are: the rank controls embeddability of finite structures, $\rk(X)\geq\w$ characterizes Fra\"iss\'e classes and full ages, $\rk(X)=\infty$ characterizes embeddability of the Fra\"iss\'e limit, and the Rank Property implies that $\cF$ is Fra\"iss\'e.
 The converse does not hold: being Fra\"iss\'e does not suffice for RP, as the example of finite sets shows.